mitschabaude/chrode/README.md

 ```
   -h, --help            Print this information.
-  -w, --watch           Re-execute on file changes (same as the chrodemon command)
+  -w, --watch           Re-execute on file changes
-  --incognito           Use an incognito browser context.
+  -s, --silent          Do not forward console logs to stdout.
-  --no-logs             Do not forward console logs to stdout.
+  --incognito           Run in an incognito browser context.
   --no-headless         Open the Chrome browser UI that runs your scripts.
 ```